It is possible to have smoother, tighter skin from head to toe—and the answer doesn’t come from a tube.

 “Telomeres are these little caps on the end of our genetic material that protect chromosomes,” Dr. Lipner explains.
 “Having a longer telomere is better, but with aging, the telomeres shorten and cells degrade.
 We know this from many studies,” she says.
 “While we don’t have direct data from this study on the skin, I think that it really supports exercising at any age.
 Theoretically, it would affect all our cells, including our skin.”

-Want to maximize your workouts for your healthiest skin now?
+Want to maximize your workouts for healthier, younger-looking skin?
 Follow these tips.

 1. Play the Long Game